hannahwhyatt/sleep/README.md

-A simple Shiny App using sleep data taken from my Oura ring.
+A simple (first) Shiny App using sleep data taken from my Oura ring.
 Hosted at: https://hwhyatt.shinyapps.io/dreaming/